XKaguya/AutoReconnect-Remastered/README.md

 Restore player's Ammo.
 Restore player's Inventory.
 Restore player's Effect with Intensity and Duration.
+Replace disconnected Scp player to a random spectator player.
 ```

 Full Auto plugin.
 No need do anything else than install.